 If you’re on a tight budget, you may not have as many options as you would like.
 Likewise, your schedule might make it harder to get some types of chipped tooth repair.

-Will This Happen Again?
+Will a Chipped Tooth Happen Again?

 But it doesn’t have to.
 There are many factors that contribute to chipping a tooth, and a lot of them are under your control.
 Some choices you make, like playing sports without a mouthguard, put you at high risk for tooth injury.
 Biting and chewing things other than food can also chip your teeth.
 It’s important to do what you can to protect your teeth.
+If you’re in need of a mouthguard, our dentists can create a custom-fitted one to protect your teeth during sports.

-Do I Have the Right Dentist?
+Do I Have the Right Rochester, MI Dentist For My Chipped Tooth?

 If this is the first time you’ve chipped a tooth, it’s probably the first time you’ve come to your dentist in need of this kind of repair.
 Are they up to the task?